gophersatwork/goverhaul/README.md

 ### Configuration Options

 - `modfile`: Optional path to the go.mod file (default: `go.mod`)
-- `incremental`: Optional boolean to enable incremental analysis for faster subsequent runs (default: `true`)
+- `incremental`: Optional boolean to enable incremental analysis for faster subsequent runs (default: `false`)
 - `cache_file`: Optional path to the cache file for incremental analysis (default: `$HOME/.goverhaul/cache.json`)
 - `rules`: List of architectural rules to enforce
   - `path`: Package path to apply the rule to